 Noah Haber completed his ScD in Health Economics in the Department of Global Health and Population department at the Harvard T.H.
-Chan School of Public Health in 2017, and is currently a postdoctoral researcher at the Carolina Population Center at the University of North Carolina at Chapel Hill.
+Chan School of Public Health in 2017, and is currently a postdoctoral researcher at the Meta Research Innovation Center at Stanford University (METRICS).
 Noah’s work broadly spans three interconnected lines of research: statistical thinking in HIV/AIDS in South Africa, complex survey methods, and meta scientific work on evaluating the strength of causal inference across the pathway from publication to popular consumption.

 Noah’s expertise is largely in causal inference econometrics and applied microeconomics, particularly in behavioral incentives.
 He received his B.A in Economics and Public Health from Brandeis University in 2008, and his MSc from the London School of Economics in International Health Economics in 2012.
 Noah’s doctoral dissertation, titled “Essays on HIV in Rural KwaZulu-Natal, South Africa: Inference from Measurement to Policy,” explores three scenarios in rural South Africa in which HIV-related interventions may be non-optimal to the health of the target population by failing to capture important behavioral incentives and responses.
 This includes examining whether disability grant laws caused poor adherence to medications, piloting emerging methods of asking extremely sensitive in surveys, and better understanding health systems gaps by recasting the cascade of care as a longitudinal transition model.